haydenliu/ml-book-d0693/content/pages/index.md

           Sequential learning, and how recurrent neural networks (RNNs) are well suited for it.
-You will learn about various types of RNNs and their

-          common applications.
 You will implement RNNs to solve two interesting sequential learning problems: movie review sentiment analysis and text auto-generation.
 Transformer, a state-of-the-art sequential learning
           model, as a bonus section.